Jesperoka/battlebuds/README.md

 - ~~[X] Draw anything to a window using XCB.~~
 - ~~[ ] Draw pixmaps with XCB.~~
 - [X] Draw anything with SDL2.
+- [X] Correctly draw a texture to screen.
 - [ ] Read input from controller (libudev?).
 - [ ] Create a loop to move some shape based on controller input.
 - [ ] Move multiple (displayed) objects at once.